portworx/px-docs/release-notes/portworx-enterprise.md

 To be updated soon

+## 1.3.1.4

+This is a minor update that improves degraded cluster performance when one or more nodes are down for a long time and brought back online that starts the resync process

 ## 1.3.1.2

 This is a minor update to fix install issues with RHEL Atomic and other fixes.